Guidance

 • we will populate your 16 to 19 education final claim with your data from your ILR R14 submission

-• if you have a 16 to 19 education allocation, your principal or delegated authority must sign off the final funding claim in MYESF.
-Institutions that deliver 16 to 19 education no longer required to submit a mid-year or year-end claim.
+• if you have a 16 to 19 education allocation, your principal or delegated authority must sign off the final funding claim in manage your education and skills funding.
+Institutions that deliver 16 to 19 education are no longer required to submit a mid-year or year-end claim.

-• institutions should follow the advice on the website (how to return ILR final funding claims to ESFA) in making their final return to the funding body
+• institutions should follow the advice in the how to return ILR final funding claims to ESFA guidance in making their final return to the funding body

 7: FIS helps institutions make their funding returns for the year.
-All institutions must read annex D of this document for further advice on the FIS funding claim report, particularly before compiling their ILR returns.
+All institutions must read annex D for further advice on the FIS funding claim report, particularly before compiling their ILR returns.

 8: All agency funding audits use institutions’ ILR data.